KevinFasusi/qrng/README.md

 A 50:50 polarised beam splitter (PBS) is used to encode the photon as a $0$ or $1$ depending on the path the photon takes.
-The measurement section uses a single photon detector (SPD) along each axis of photo resistors (new model replaces with photo transistors) two for each qubit "wire" for horizontal and vertical encoding.
+The measurement section uses a single photon detector (SPD) along each axis of photo resistors (new model replaces with photodiodes) two for each qubit "wire" for horizontal and vertical encoding.
 The measurement section is responsible for the decoherence of the quantum system.

 ![qrng-base-v10-annotated.jpeg](assets/qrng-base-v10-annotated.jpeg)